DragoniteDD/MATLAB-Data-Tag-Tool-GUI/README.md

 ![alt text](files_for_readme/GUI_objects_no_Mosaic.png 'GUI of the data-tagging tool')
 #### 1. Signal plot
 Horizontal axis is __identical__ for all signals, ranging from -20 min to 60 min, with baseline start at 0 min.
 Two red reference lines are the start and the end of the true baseline.
-Vertical axis is **_non-identical_** for all signals.
-Two black reference lines are 95% maximum value (which is always 1) and 50% maximum value (i.e. median) respectively.
+Vertical axis is __identical__ for all signals by default, ranging from 0 to 2, but you can set it to be flexible by uncheck the "Fix Y-axis" checkbox.
+Two black reference lines are 95% maximum value (which is always 1) and 0.5 respectively.
-Signal index number is shown in the title of the plot.
+Current signal index number and total number of signals is shown in the title of the plot.
 Preview signals have a non-positive index number while signals to tag have a positive index number.
 #### 2. Load Data
 Load the signals to be tagged.